 The good news is that this type of garage door problem isn’t serious and in some cases, you may be able to resolve it yourself.

-To start, you should know that all garage door systems manufactured after 1993 are equipped with an auto reverse system.
+To start, you should know that all garage door systems manufactured after 1993 are equipped with an auto-reverse system.
 It’s a built-in safety feature.

-Today’s systems come equipped with photo eye sensors.
+Today’s systems come equipped with photo-eye sensors.
 One sensor is installed on each side of the garage door- and they communicate with one another through the use of an invisible beam.

 If the signal is interrupted for any reason, the door will reverse direction.
-The good news is that this means if your pets (or toddler) tries to run under the garage door while it’s closing, the door will recognize that there is something in the way.
+The good news is that this means if your pet (or toddler) tries to run under the garage door while it’s closing, the door will recognize that there is something in the way.

-If you’re having problems with the auto reverse component of your garage door system, the first thing you’ll want to do is make sure that there is nothing that’s obstructing the door’s path.
+If you’re having problems with the auto-reverse component of your garage door system, the first thing you’ll want to do is make sure that there is nothing that’s obstructing the door’s path.
 Bicycles, pieces of wood that are on the floor and your car’s bumper can all cause the door to reverse- should the door come in contact with one of those things.

 If the problem seems to relate to the beam sensors, take a soft cloth and dust them off.
 This may do the trick.